watem-sedem/watem-sedem/docs/input.rst

 K-factor of the RUSLE-equation for every pixel in the modeldomain is stored in the K-factor map (kg.h/MJ.mm).

-The datatype of the sewer map is int16.
+The datatype of the K-factor raster map is int16.

 .. _cmap: